rcannood/qsub/README.md

 For the remainder of this README, we will assume you have an account called `myuser` on a cluster located at `mycluster.address.org` listening on port `1234`.
-This cluster is henceforth called the 'remote'.
+This cluster is henceforth called the ‘remote’.
 You will require a local folder to store temporary data in (e.g. `/tmp/r2gridengine`), and a remote folder to store temporary data in (e.g. `/scratch/personal/myuser/r2gridengine`).